 We decided to bring modern farming practices and agricultural technology to our communities and in the process, help up-skill young jobseekers to fill the gainful employment roles emerging from this booming sector.
 We can reshape our local food economy.
 We can create pathways into these emerging sectors and advance economic mobility.
 We can create collaborative, community-centric models that advance urban, peri-urban and rural food systems for generations to come.

 Samia Lemfadli is a Brooklyn native and technologist with a deep rooted passion for sustainable agriculture.
 As an alumni of programs like General Assembly's Web Development Immersive and Platform by Perscholas, she has leveraged her technical and business development skills to improve workforce strategies and advance technical infrastructure for organizations like MIT Civic Media Lab, The Knowledge House , Per Scholas, New York Maritime Innovation Center , Kilimanjaro Initiative USA, and Jobsfirst NYC .
 Samia has applied her lived experience of the workforce development system to secure more than 300 job placements for program alumni and her community network and remains a fierce advocate for young adult economic mobility.
 She believes that workforce development and inclusive technology advances can be key levers for self-determination and more resilient communities.
-She was a 2020 Echoing Green Semi-Finalist, Head of the Steering Committee for NYMIC , Head of the Junior Board for Kilimanjaro Initiative USA and currently serves as Co-Chair for the Yes Bed-Stuy Partnership .
+She was selected for Claniel Foundation’s 2022 Emerging Leaders Fund, was a 2020 Echoing Green Semi-Finalist, Head of the Steering Committee for NYMIC, Head of the Junior Board for Kilimanjaro Initiative USA and served as Co-Chair for the Yes Bed-Stuy Partnership .